 Another respondent from New Jersey said "everyone will check in at front desk to answer 4 quick health questions, and have temperature taken.
-We'll have up to 50% staff that are able to come in to work on a shift at a time.
+We'll have up to 50% staff that are able to come in to work on a shift Are you having employees sign a release form before returning to work?

+at a time.
 Will work 1 week in office, 1 week at home.
 We will be providing masks, safekeys, sanitizer, wipes to everyone that returns to work and are working with individual situations for those unable to return to work due to childcare, health issues etc."